stettix/pg-wordvecs/README.md

 However, to answer queries along the line of "X is to Y what Z is to ...", we need to find the distance between two points (X and Y), and add this to the vector for word Z. However, the cube extension doesn't provide addition and subtraction operation on cubes, nor does PostgreSQL come with such operators for array types.
-Hence we implemented this in client-side code instead.
+Hence I implemented this in client-side code instead.
 This is a bit disappointing and limits the use cases for this setup.

 ### Distance metrics

 The [kNN implementation](https://www.postgresql.org/message-id/9E07E159-E405-41E2-9889-A04F534FC257@gmail.com) we're using here supports various distance metrics: euclidian, taxicab (i.e. manhattan) and chebyshev distance.
-We're using euclidian distances in these examples.
+I'm using euclidian distances in these examples.

 When comparing vectors, cosine-distance is often a useful metric.
 This can not be implemented using a kNN algorithm so is not